barndollarmusic/excel-timecode/README.md

 This is open source software that is free to use and share, as covered by the [MIT License](LICENSE).

-# Use in your own spreadsheets
+# Sample Spreadsheet

+**IMPORTANT**: Follow installation instructions below to configure this Add-In before opening the example spreadsheet.

-**TODO**: Share Excel Spreadsheet templates for Music Log that uses these functions.
+Download [XYZ_Music_Log_Template.xlsx](XYZ_Music_Log_Template.xlsx) for an example cue tracking spreadsheet that uses these custom timecode functions.

-## Installation Instructions
+# Installation Instructions

 ![Screenshot of excel-timecode Add-In in the Excel ribbon](addin_ribbon.png)